clarkwinkelmann/clarkwinkelmann.com/flarum-services.md

 - Tags (but not user tags, tags are in fact more like categories)
 - Discussions (with title and tags, can be pinned and locked)
 - Posts (bbcode and/or markdown content)
+- Discussion read, read all and post follow for each user

 Check the Flarum website at <http://flarum.org/> for more info on the software.